-“Think nothing of it.”
-Holly forced a grin.
-“I am sorely in need of your expertise.
+“Think nothing of it.
+I am sorely in need of your expertise.
 Magicians are made, not born, eh?”

-Estilian wrinkled his brow, thinking it over.
+Estilian thought it over.
 “Yes…a canny sentiment.”
 He nodded slowly and met her gaze.
-“You are a wise and forthright.
+“You are wise and forthright.
 I am proud to serve you.”

-Holly flapped a dismissive hand, simultaneously pleased and annoyed.
-Pleased that he’d caught his mistake and was ready to shit a brick, annoyed that he hadn’t caught it earlier when it had actually mattered.
-“It’s all right.
-I struck you out of turn.
+Holly flapped a dismissive hand, simultaneously pleased and annoyed—pleased he was ready to shit a brick, annoyed that he hadn’t caught his mistake when it actually mattered.
+“I struck you out of turn.
 You’re the last person who needs to apologize.”

 “Thank you, my king.”
 His eyes once again shone with gratitude